seatgeek/circus-logstash/README.md

   stdout_stream.subclass = FileStream
 ```

-`urls` is a command separated list of Redis urls to connect to.
+`urls` is a comma separated list of Redis urls to connect to.
 These are done in round robin if there are any failures connection/writing.

-`service` Use throughout for namespacing the log lines
+`service` Used throughout for namespacing the log lines

 `redis_namespace` The list to write logs to